-How to use reusable sanitary pads - our easy guide!
+How to use reusable sanitary pads - our easy guide

-You know this feeling.
+You probably know this feeling.
+Or something similar.

 Normally, your heart would sink, but it's great news on this occasion because it means you can try out your new eco friendly Cheeky reusable sanitary pads which you're strangely excited to try.